-Under NCRFU rules, a red card is an automatic two scheduled match/15 day suspension (whichever is longer) from participation in ALL rugby worldwide.
+Under NCRFU Bylaws, a red card is an automatic two scheduled match/15 day suspension (whichever is longer) from participation in ALL rugby worldwide.
 Two yellow cards for dangerous or violent play in the same competitive season carry the same penalty as a red card.
-As the referee is the sole judge of law and fact on the pitch, there is no appeal from a red or yellow card.
+As the referee is the sole judge of law and fact on the pitch, there is no appeal from a red or yellow card during a match.
 Under certain circumstances, an offender may be referred to the NCRFU Disciplinary Committee for consideration of additional sanctions.